PAPD: Port Arthur man confesses to shooting man in his driveway, saying video made him turn himself in - Port Arthur News

 PAPD: Port Arthur man confesses to shooting man in his driveway, saying video made him turn himself in

-Charles Knatt confessed to Port Arthur Police investigators that he shot a local resident Monday during a robbery and car theft, authorities said.
+Charles Knatt, 19, confessed to Port Arthur Police investigators that he shot a local resident Monday during a robbery and car theft, authorities said.

 Det.
 Mike Hebert said video taken from the victim’s home proved to be the motivating factor, adding Knatt knew he was caught after video of the violence was shared by Port Arthur Newsmedia, among other media entities.